 TDA has developed a standard Summer Food Service Program Invitation for Bid (IFB) and Contract for Purchased Meals, referred to as the SFSP IFB and Contract in this chapter.
 The SFSP IFB and Contract is one document; however, it serves two purposes depending on the procurement method required.
 For FSMC contracts that exceed \$50,000, the document is used as the IFB and then as the binding contract between the FSMC and CE once the contract is awarded following the formal procurement process.
 For FSMC contracts that do not exceed \$50,000, the CE must use the SFSP IFB and Contract to award the contract using informal procurement process - the document is used only as the contract because an IFB is not required under the informal procurement process.
+Note that TDA must review all IFBs prior to the CE going out for bid.

-FSMC Contracts which do not exceed \$50,000
+FSMC Contracts which do not exceed \$49,999.9937

 As noted above, CEs must, after following the informal procurement process, use the SFSP IFB and Contract to award a contract to an FSMC.
-A CE may use an alternative bid and contract to award the contract if the CE receives prior approval from TDA.

-NOTE: CEs contracting with an FSMC for any award amount, including awards that do not exceed \$50,000, must follow the applicable procurement requirements (e.g., small purchase, sealed bid), in accordance with 2 CFR Part 200.
+NOTE: CEs contracting with an FSMC for any award amount, including awards that do not exceed \$49,999.99, must follow the applicable procurement requirements (e.g., small purchase, sealed bid), in accordance with 2 CFR Part 200.

-Competitive Sealed Bid Procedures for FSMC Contracts Exceeding \$50,000
+Competitive Sealed Bid Procedures for FSMC Contracts Equal to or Exceeding \$50,000

-The competitive sealed bid procedures that CEs must follow when awarding an FSMC contract that exceeds \$50,000 are outlined in 7 CFR § 225.15 (m) and 2 CFR § 200.320(c).
+The competitive sealed bid procedures that CEs must follow when awarding an FSMC contract that is equal to or exceeds 50,000 are outlined in 7 CFR § 225.15 (m) and 2 CFR § 200.320(c).
 This includes, but is not limited to, the following steps:

 - Publicly announcing not less than 14 calendar days before bids are opened, through formal advertising.
 Bids are generally advertised in newspapers, but a CE may advertise the IFB in any publication that circulates to the general population.
-Announcements should include the following items: - o The CE's name, address, and contact information - Proposed operating dates of the meal service
+Announcements should include the following items: - o The CE's name, address, and contact information - Proposed operating dates of the meal service - o Proposed number of sites and general location of sites

-&lt;sup>41 For CEs operating both the CACFP At-Risk Afterschool Care Centers and SFSP, a single procurement for both programs may be done using the Summer Food Service Program and Child and Adult Care Food Program At-Risk Afterschool Care Centers Invitation for Bid and Contract.
+&lt;sup>36 For CEs operating both the CACFP At-Risk Afterschool Care Centers and SFSP, a single procurement for both programs may be done using the Summer Food Service Program and Child and Adult Care Food Program At-Risk Afterschool Care Centers Invitation for Bid and Contract.
 This document is available on www.squaremeals.org.

-&lt;sup>42 See Chapter 6, Procurement Methods for more on procurement methods to be followed by CEs.
-TDA's simplified acquisition threshold is \$50,000, which is more restrictive than USDA's \$250,000 threshold.
-See Reference Materials - Technical Assistance for CEs subchapter of this handbook for how to contact TDA.
+&lt;sup>37 TDA's simplified acquisition threshold is \$49,999.99, which is more restrictive than USDA's \$250,000 threshold.

+&lt;sup>38 See Reference Materials - Technical Assistance for CEs subchapter of this handbook for how to contact TDA.

-&lt;sup>44 See Chapter 6, Procurement Methods for more on competitive sealed bid requirements.
+&lt;sup>39 See Chapter 6, Procurement Methods for more on competitive sealed bid requirements.